European stocks sink as tech gloom spreads, Valeo plunges

-The leading index of euro zone stocks .STOXX50E fell 1.5 percent with Germany's DAX .GDAXI down 1.7 percent and France's CAC 40 .FCHI down 1.8 percent.
+The leading index of euro zone stocks fell 1.5 percent with Germany’s DAX down 1.7 percent and France’s CAC 40 down 1.8 percent.

 Overall the third-quarter earnings season has been marred by rolling sell-offs across global markets and marked by sharp downgrades to earnings estimates.